 Reflexology can be extremely helpful in turning breech babies.
 I myself was told at 35 weeks that my baby was breech.
 I did not like the sound of having an ECV where they manually try and turn the baby by applying pressure to your bump so I decided to give reflexology a go.
 Rather than a painful ECV I enjoyed a blissfully relaxing reflexology treatment that resulted in my baby turning round!
 There is a short window in which reflexology can be used for this purpose, as if left too late there is no room for the baby to turn and done too early the baby may turn back.
 Seeking treatment between 35-38 weeks is ideal but also dependent on the size of baby and mum!

 As wonderful as it is bringing life into this world, having a baby impacts greatly on a woman's physical and mental health.
 Reflexology post-natally can encourage recovery from birth and help you to regain your natural balance.
 It can support milk production, engorged breasts, backache, sleep problems, constipation, boost energy levels, normalise hormone production and reduce anxiety and stress.
 It is never too soon after giving birth to start having reflexology.
-I offer treatment in your home so you do not need to worry about getting you and baby out of the house on time for an appointment.
+Baby can come to your appointment.
 Many Mums feed their babies whilst having reflexology or have their babies sleep on their tummies whilst receiving treatment.
 A relaxed Mummy often induces a relaxed baby.